Watch: Eric Trump Sparks 'Lock Him Up' Chant About Hunter Biden

-Eric Trump on Thursday evening lanced into Hunter Biden ahead of President Donald Trump’s planned speech at his re-election rally in Minneapolis, prompting attendees to break out into chants of “Lock him up.”
+Eric Trump on Thursday evening ripped into Hunter Biden ahead of President Donald Trump’s re-election rally speech in Minneapolis, prompting attendees to break out into chants of “Lock him up” — a play on the “Lock her up” slogan synonymous with failed presidential candidate Hillary Clinton.

-“How do you think Joe Biden, how do you think his son is feeling right now after embezzling a lot of money, taking a lot of money, the crookedness?
+“How do you think Joe Biden — how do you think his son is feeling right now after embezzling a lot of money, taking a lot of money, the crookedness?
 He’s not looking too good either,” Trump said, prompting jeers from the crowd.

 Eric Trump brings up Hunter Biden and then says, "maybe 'lock her up' goes to 'lock him up.'"